JennyE7/GardeningProjBackend/README.md

 <img width="223" alt="6 tests" src="https://user-images.githubusercontent.com/93250564/146371652-d08814c2-d8f2-42f6-9918-4bf679f3c167.PNG">

 Through these integration tests I achieved over 80% test coverage.
-However this is a false reading due to the fact that the tests were integration tests.
+However this is a false reading due to the fact that they are integration tests.
 We had a stretch goal to use Mockito to unit test the service class, however as using Mockito with Spring was not covered I think I was missing a piece or two to be able to get the tests to work, and due to time restraints I decided against using Mockito.
-This was also due to the fact that the majority of the methods in the service class were just one line long and so using Mockito to mock the one method inside them is functionally pointless.
+This was also due to the fact that the majority of the methods in the service class were just one line long and so using Mockito to mock the one method inside them would be functionally pointless.

 <img width="194" alt="test coverage" src="https://user-images.githubusercontent.com/93250564/146371722-71fad325-3292-4e50-97b8-42e5759e5407.PNG">